This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

 Usually your child will be treated at home.
 Medicine may not be needed.
-If he vomits a lot, he may need to go to the hospital to get fluids through an IV.
-Rest and healthy food will help him get better.
+If your child vomits a lot, he or she may need to go to the hospital to get fluids through an IV.
+Rest and healthy food will help your child get better.